lsolbach/qclojure/doc/tutorial.md

 Generating notebooks with Clay always produces **reproducible** results, as the code is in the namespace is executed during the rendering process in a deterministic way.
-Even with quarto, the code is executed by Clay, not by Quarto or yupiter, so the results are always the same, no matter how often you render the notebook.
+Even with quarto, the code is executed by Clay, not by Quarto or jupyter, so the results are always the same, no matter how often you render the notebook.